DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

    This panel provides the following options for the selected plot.

-   - **Compare Datasets:** Checking this option allows users to compare two varaibles from any of the avilable datasets along the selected line.
-When selected a second Dataset selector becomes avilable to specify the variable to compare to.
+   - **Compare Datasets:** Checking this option allows users to compare two variables from any of the available datasets along the selected line.
+When selected a second Dataset selector appears to specify the variable to compare to.
    - **Show Bathymetry Contours:** This option adds bathymetry contours to the area plot (checked by default)
-   - **Show Selected Areas:** Checkbox indicated whther to include the selected area in the plot (checked by default).
+   - **Show Selected Areas:** Checkbox indicated whether to include the selected area in the plot (checked by default).
    - **Arrows Menu:** Selecting a variable from this menu adds its quiver arrows to the area plot.
    - **Additional Contours:** Selecting a variable from this menu adds its isolines to the plot.
    - **Plot Options:** Allows users to adjust the plot's size and provide an alternate title.